shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ## Dispelling Spells

-As an action, you may dispel any ongoing spell that you have cast.
+As a free action, you may dispel any ongoing spell that you have cast.

 ## Spellcasting Ability